vladdeSV/my-windows/README.md

 I listen to music.
 I have Spotify Premium.
 Neat.

 ### [Folding@Home](https://foldingathome.org/)
-Unsure exactly, but I believe it's "simulating protein dynamics", to help researches cure cancer and other diseases (like COVID-19).
+Unsure how exactly, but I believe it is "simulating protein dynamics" to help researches cure cancer and other diseases (like COVID-19).
 I fold for the LTT group, and you can check me out [here](https://stats.foldingathome.org/donor/vladdeSV).

 ### [7-Zip](https://www.7-zip.org/) ![Open-Source][Open-Source]
 ZIP software.
 It handles .zip, .rar, and .7z files.
 And it's free.